crystallam/beagleboneblack-mqtt-greenhouse/README.md

 The BeagleBone Black Greenhouse
 ----------------------------------------
-This code in javascript enables a BeagleBone Black to communicate in the MQTT protocol with Sierra Wireless' AirVantage M2M Cloud.
+This code in javascript enables a BeagleBone Black to use the MQTT protocol to communicate with Sierra Wireless' AirVantage M2M Cloud.
-User can use it to send data from sensors to the cloud server, and remotely control some local actuator by sending a command from AirVantage's web portal.
+You can use it to send data from sensors to the cloud server, remotely control an actuator by sending from the web portal.
-You can modify the code to commodate any number of sensors, and apply different heartbeat frequency and action to the actuator.

 The scenario